torproject/onionbalance/docs/v2/installing_tor.md

 !!! warning

-    This section refers to the older v2 codebase.
+    This section refers to the old v2 codebase, which was removed from recent releases.
-    Although outdated, it's still available for historic purposes.
+    Although outdated, this documentation is still available for historic purposes.

 ## Installing and Configuring Tor